ndoering/smartfridge/documents/SoftwareDesignDocument.md

 The database is comprised of two tables, *fridgelog* and *all_fruits*.
 The first table contains all the raw images, their timestamps and an optional note.
-The second table is able to store parts of the raw camera image, only featuring one fruit within.
+The second table stores parts of the raw camera image, only featuring one fruit within.
 This feature is currently not implemented.
-For each of these parts the classification is stored, along with the confidence and also an optional note.
-These part images are reference via a foreign key to the corresponding *fridgelog* entry.
-Therefore one can retrieve all parts of one image take from the camera and get their respective classifications.
+For each of these parts the classification (label) is stored, along with the confidence and an optional note.
+These part images are referenced via a foreign key to the corresponding *fridgelog* entry.
+Therefore, a retrieval all parts of one image and their respective classifications is possible.

 #### View - Webserver

-The webserver is a standard *Apache HTTPd* webserver.
+The webserver is a standard *Apache HTTP* webserver.
 It is provided by the operating systems package manager.
 It runs as a standalone service and provides the website for the SmartFridge.

+The website itself is built in *PHP*, *HTML* and *CSS* and optimized for responsiveness to make it independent of the user's device type.
+The main drivers during development are ease of use and simplicity.
-The website itself is build in *PHP*, *HTML* and *CSS*.
-It provides a current image and the corresponding classifiation, which are taken from the database.
+It provides a
+current image and the corresponding classifications, which are taken from the database.
 The website works autonomously and will not be triggerd asynchronously from the controller.

 It also provides a button that triggers the controller, currently using an operating-system-level signal, which is called via the *pkill* command.
-This signal induces the controller to provide a new image and classification, which will be stored in the database.
-The website takes the new image and displays it accompanied by its classification.
+This signal induces the controller to provide a new image and classifications, which will be stored in the database.
+The website takes the new image and displays it accompanied by its classifications.

 #### Controller - Python middleware